Imagine and Innovate: Navigating Uncertainty in Writing Centers

 Over the last year, writing centers have had to reimagine their practice and develop innovative solutions to complex problems.
 In response to the COVID-19 pandemic, writing center support has largely moved online, and practitioners have had to develop new procedures and protocols with little prior notice, and in some cases, overnight.
 Despite sudden and dramatic changes to the educational landscape, MENA writing centers have stayed true to their core principles and committed to best practice.
 One year on, MENAWCA invites the regional writing center community to reflect on this experience and make purposeful use of it moving forward.

-MENAWCA’s 6th biennial conference is a platform for teachers, tutors, peer tutors, center directors, and other professionals supporting student writers in the MENA region, to share and explore theoretical and practical perspectives related to themes of resilience and reconstruction.
+MENAWCA’s 7th biennial conference is a platform for teachers, tutors, peer tutors, center directors, and other professionals supporting student writers in the MENA region, to share the innovative practices they have explored in the past year and report on their efficacy.
+This year’s virtual conference aims to discuss theoretical and practical perspectives related to themes of imagination and innovation, in the context of the disruption and uncertainty brought about by the global pandemic.
 We invite proposals that reflect the conference theme with specific reference to the MENA context.
 Questions to consider include:

 - Research strand: MENAWCA is committed to fostering writing-related research activity in the region and providing a forum for researchers to network and collaborate.
 Proposals for sessions reporting on research studies carried out at an undergraduate, postgraduate or professional level, specific to the MENA region, are strongly encouraged.

-- Multi-presenter panel: 3 or more speakers; 45 minutes including Q & A. This format provides for structured discussion e.g. choreographed roundtables, intentionally sequenced panels, or point-counterpoint discussions.
+- Multi-presenter panel: 3 or more speakers; 35 minutes including Q & A. This format provides for structured discussion, e.g., choreographed roundtables, intentionally sequenced panels, or point-counterpoint discussions.